bloominstituteoftechnology/Contained/README.md

 ## Building your Model

-- Add a new Model.swift file to your project with the following contents:
+- Add a new Settings.swift file to your project with the following contents:

 ```
 import Foundation

-class Model {
+class Settings {
-    static let shared = Model()
-    private init() {}

     var shouldRoll = false
     var shouldZoom = false
 }
 ```